Compression Sleeves For Calve and Shin Splints

 1. Rockay Blaze Compression Calf Sleeve

 Anti Bacterial and Anti Odor

 The Rockay Blaze Calf and Shin Compression Sleeves is made in Europe and made from premium quality moisture wicking material.
-This compression sleeve is treated with anti-odor and anti-bacterial Polygiene Stays Fresh Technology.Read more
+This shin compression sleeve is treated with anti-odor and anti-bacterial Polygiene Stays Fresh Technology.Read more

 The Rockay Blaze compression sleeves have passed rigorous Swisslastic's state of the art compression test.
-They have exceptional graduated compression of 16-23 mmHg which makes them highly effective.
+They have exceptional graduated compression of 16-23 mmHg, which makes them highly effective.
 The sleeve comes with a no questions asked quality guarantee.
 The product is tested with athletes and other professionals for best outcomes even after multiple uses.

-To top it off, these compression sleeves are backed by a no questions asked, no conditions, lifetime guarantee.
+These compression sleeves are backed by a no questions asked, no conditions, lifetime guarantee.